microsoft/WhatTheHack/051-AzurePurview/README.md

 ## Challenges
 -  [Challenge 0: Setting up Microsoft Purview from the Portal and other required services](./Student/Challenge0.md)
-   -  Review the general deployment, create collections under the root collection (TBD: What type of collections (ADLS, Azure Synapse, Azure SQL or Sales, Mktg,            Finance..) and review options on setting permissions using collections
+   -  Review the general deployment options, create collections under the root collection and review options on setting permissions using collections
 -  [Challenge 1: Scanning Azure Datalake Storage](./Student/Challenge1.md)
-   -  Begin the first scanning by scanning the datalake storage and review the scan results
+   -  Begin the first scann by scanning the datalake storage and review the scan results
 -  [Challenge 2: Scan Azure SQL Database and Azure Synapse Analytics (Serverless and Dedicated)](./Student/Challenge2.md)
    -  Continue with scanning by scanning by scanning databases
 -  [Challenge 3: Scan a on-prem SQL Server](./Student/Challenge3.md)